Mekhitarists

 The Mechitarists, officially the Benedictine Congregation of the Mechitarists (Benedictina Congregatio Mechitarista), is an Armenian Catholic monastic order founded in 1701 by Mekhitar of Sebaste.
 Members use the postnominal abbreviation CAM.

 The order is best known for their series of scholarly publications of ancient Armenian versions of otherwise lost ancient Greek texts and their research on classical and modern Armenian language.
 They follow the Rule of Saint Benedict.

-The congregation was long divided into two branches, with the respective motherhouses being in Venice and Vienna.
-In July 2000 they united to form one institute.
+The congregation was previously divided into two branches, with the respective motherhouses being in Venice and Vienna.
+In July 2000, they united to form one institute.

 History

 The island of San Lazzaro, with the monastery and the church of Mekhitarists.